When should someone with dementia receive 24-hour care?

 What are the signs?

-Aggressive Behaviour
+Aggressive behaviour

-Physical or violent aggression frequently occur as a person’s dementia progresses.
+Physical or violent behaviour frequently occur as a person’s dementia progresses.
 Reasons for the person’s behaviour could include memory loss, language or orientation problems, pain or discomfort that they are unable to communicate, their physical surroundings, a sense of being out of control and frustration and confusion at not being able to do things.
 Overall this can be very distressing for the person and those around them.

-Caregiver Stress
+Caregiver stress

-Giving care to dementia people is not easy.
+Giving care to people with dementia is not easy.
 The overwhelming needs of the loved one can make the caregiver frustrated and stressed.
 Early symptoms of caregiver strain include anger, anxiety, social withdrawal, exhaustion, depression and denial.
 If you feel that you have little to no support for yourself then it is time to get a professional caregiver.

-Home Safety
+Home safety

 Forgetfulness